Showing posts with label Jung. Show all posts

 Listed as once in Browne's library, the five gargantuan tomes of the Theatrum Chemicum were the most popular and comprehensive collection of alchemical literature available in the seventeenth century.
 A woodcut depicting the Nigredo stage of alchemy is reproduced in its first volume. (above).
 Encased within a bubble the researcher lays prone with a black crow on his stomach.
 The five planets and two luminaries orbit above him.
 The black star of Saturn, a planet long associated with melancholy and isolation as well as deep insight, radiates its dark influence upon the researcher.

-Though he lacked modern-day terminology Browne nonetheless was adept in his usage of symbols and imagery in his attempts to describe the workings of the psyche.
+Although he lacked modern-day terminology Browne nonetheless was adept in his usage of symbols and imagery to describe the workings of the psyche.
 He was well acquainted through his reading of alchemical literature such as the Theatrum Chemicum with the sophisticated, yet commonplace schemata of the alchemical stages of the opus known as the Nigredo (Blackness) and Albedo (Whiteness).
 There's strong evidence that this concept is utilized as the framework for his Discourses.
 A superabundance of similarities can be discerned, far beyond casual coincidence, between the themes, imagery and symbols of Urn-Burial and The Garden of Cyrus to those of the Nigredo and Albedo of alchemy.

 C.G.
 Jung helpfully defines the initial nigredo stage of alchemy thus-